-The data plane relationship between PWs and LSPs is inherited from standard MPLS and is reviewed in the MPLS-TP Framework [TP-FWK].
+The data plane relationship between PWs and LSPs is inherited from standard MPLS and is reviewed in the MPLS-TP Framework [RFC5921].
 Likewise, the control plane relationship between PWs and LSPs is inherited from standard MPLS.
 This relationship is reviewed in this document.
 The relationship between the PW and LSP control planes in MPLS-TP is the same as the relationship found in the PWE3 Maintenance Reference Model as presented in the PWE3 Architecture, see Figure 6 of [RFC3985].
 The PWE3 Architecture [RFC3985] states: "the PWE3 protocol-layering model is intended to minimize the differences between PWs operating over different PSN types."
-Additionally, PW control (maintenance) takes place separately from LSP tunnel signaling.
-[RFC3985] does allow for the extension of the (LSP) tunnel control plane to exchange information necessary to support PWs.
+Additionally, PW control (maintenance) takes place separately from LSP signaling.
 [RFC4447] and [MS-PW-DYNAMIC] provide such extensions for the use of LDP as the control plane for PWs.
 This control can provide PW control without providing LSP control.